Moisés Andriassi: Professional career

-Capitanes de Ciudad de México (2022–2023)
+Mexico City Capitanes (2022–2023)

-On November 4, 2022, Andriassi was named to the opening night roster for the Capitanes de Ciudad de México.
+On November 4, 2022, Andriassi was named to the opening night roster for the Mexico City Capitanes.
 On January 19, 2023, Andriassi was waived.
 In five games, he averaged 2.2 points, one rebound and 0.8 assists while shooting 30.8 percent from the floor.

 Andriassi rejoined the Astros de Jalisco for the 2023 CIBACOPA season.
+The team won its second consecutive CIBACOPA title, defeating the Rayos de Hermosillo in six games.

+Andriassi signed with the Toros Laguna of the Liga de Básquetbol Estatal de Chihuahua (LBE) ahead of the 2025 LBE season.
+However, he left the team during the regular season in February to report to the Astros for the 2025 CIBACOPA season.

 National team career

 Internationally, Andriassi has represented his country at various youth levels before playing with the Mexico national team.
 In 2014, he played at the Centrobasket U15 Championship in Panama, where Mexico finished in first place.
 He then played at the 2015 FIBA Americas Under-16 Championship and the 2016 COCABA U16 Championship, where he led the tournament in scoring with 17 points per game.
 Lastly, he played in the 2017 Centrobasket U17 Championship, where he averaged 23 points, 5 rebounds and 2.2 assists per game en route to a fourth-place finish.

 He was first called up to the senior national team in February 2020 for 2021 FIBA AmeriCup qualification, along with his brother Josué.
 At the age of 19, Andriassi was the youngest member of the squad chosen by head coach Sergio Molina.
 He made his international debut on February 20 during Mexico's 75–61 victory over The Bahamas in Guadalajara, finishing with six points, seven rebounds and two assists.